Verci87/OED-Expanded-Ryan/players-guide.md

 #### NOTES AND REFERENCES

+This document has been modified by Ryan for his OEDr game.

 1. This document is available for free at [http://www.oedgames.com.](http://www.oedgames.com.)
 These endnotes are intended for (a) DMs who want to check on reasoning, justifications, and